-The heart and soul of your APIS application is the
+The heart and soul of your APIS application is its

 ontology